Quantum oscillations in a centrosymmetric skyrmion-hosting magnet GdRu2Si2: Discussions

 \subsection{B. Comparison with LaRu$_{2}$Si$_{2}$}

-Here, the observed Fermi surfaces in GdRu$_{2}$Si$_{2}$ are compared with those of non-$f$ reference material LaRu$_{2}$Si$_{2}$ \cite{doi:10.1143/JPSJ.61.960,doi:10.1143/JPSJ.61.2388,suzuki2010change} (Table~\ref{tab}, \ref{tab2}).
+Here, the observed Fermi surfaces in GdRu$_{2}$Si$_{2}$ are compared with those of the non-$f$ reference material LaRu$_{2}$Si$_{2}$ \cite{doi:10.1143/JPSJ.61.960,doi:10.1143/JPSJ.61.2388,suzuki2010change}.
+Table~\ref{tab} and \ref{tab2} compares the observed dHvA frequencies and corresponding cyclotron masses in the two materials for $B \varParallel c$ and $B \varParallel a$, respectively.
+Note that the temperature dependence of dHvA was investigated with the field angle $\theta = \SI{2}{\degree}$ (Figs.~\ref{Fig3}(a,d)), which is adopted to Table~\ref{tab}.
 In LaRu$_{2}$Si$_{2}$, a large hole sheet, two small hole ellipsoidal sheets, and one electron sheet are experimentally reported.
 The overall electronic structures of both compounds are almost the same and consist of $\alpha$, $\beta$, and $\gamma$, although the number of hole ellipsoidal sheet $\beta$ is different between GdRu$_{2}$Si$_{2}$ (one each for spin-up and -down) and LaRu$_{2}$Si$_{2}$ (two spin-degenerated bands).
 The major difference of GdRu$_{2}$Si$_{2}$ from LaRu$_{2}$Si$_{2}$ is the spin polarization in the $\gamma$ band in the FF state.
 The dHvA frequencies and effective masses for $\alpha$, $\beta$, and $\gamma$ sheets in GdRu$_{2}$Si$_{2}$ are close to those reported in LaRu$_{2}$Si$_{2}$ as shown in Table~\ref{tab}, \ref{tab2}.
 The effective masses of LaRu$_{2}$Si$_{2}$ and GdRu$_{2}$Si$_{2}$ are in the order of 0.1-1$m_{0}$ and much smaller than that of the typical heavy-fermion system CeRu$_{2}$Si$_{2}$, in which heavy carriers with the effective mass of $> 100 m_{0}$ was observed \cite{doi:10.1143/JPSJ.61.3457}.
-The light effective mass of GdRu$_{2}$Si$_{2}$ indicates that the $4f$ band is far below the Fermi level, which is consistent with the fact that the magnetization saturates at 7$\mu_{\mathrm{B}}$ per Gd${}^{3+}$ above $\SI{10}{\tesla}$ (see \autoref{Fig2}(a)).
+The light effective mass of GdRu$_{2}$Si$_{2}$ indicates that the $4f$ band is far below the Fermi level, which is consistent with the fact that the magnetization saturates at 7$\mu_{\mathrm{B}}$ per Gd${}^{3+}$ above $\SI{10}{\tesla}$ (see Fig.~\ref{Fig2}(a)).
 The band calculation indeed predicts the 4$f$ band is located $\sim \SI{4}{\electronvolt}$ below the Fermi energy \cite{PhysRevLett.125.117204}.